kjoshh/mywebsite/README.md

 The website kind of works right now... but most of the time its very heavy for the browser...
 I just dont know how to make it more efficient.
 <br/>
 It only works on desktop and Im fine with that.
 It also only works in Chrome and kind of in Firefox.
 In Safari for example its lagging the whole time.
-Would be nice if it would run smoothly in all browsers someday...<br/>
+Would be nice if it would run smoothly in all browsers someday...<br/
-Also, Im not 100% sure how it feels on a large screen..
-Im sitting on a 11" Laptop.

 ### Contributing

-I have have no idea how this conributing stuff exactly works.
-But if youre here, you probably know better than me.
-And I would love to hear from you if you have an idea to improve my site :)) <br/>

     git clone <this-repo>
     npm install